As a professional, accredited editor with IPEd, I can spot a misplaced comma without my glasses on. (Well, almost.)

 A structural edit is useful early in the drafting process.
 Areas to work on in terms of structure are usually identified during a manuscript appraisal.

-A manuscript appraisal is based on a thorough reading of your full fiction or non-fiction manuscript.
+A manuscript appraisal is based on a thorough reading of your full fiction or non-fiction manuscript, including memoirs and business books.

 My appraisals are extensive, not mere manuscript assessments with no follow-up.
 A 40-minute phone conversation is included in the cost of the appraisal, scheduled two weeks after you receive your report so that you have time to digest the feedback and pose clarifying questions.